etiktin/generate-evb/README.md

 virtualized (e.g. if you packed `./images/logo.png` into it, you can read the file from that path).

 To create a packaged executable you need to create a project file that describes what needs to be packaged along with some other virtualization attributes.
-The tool offers only a GUI for creating the project and there's no builtin support for recursively packing an entire directory.
+The tool offers only a GUI for creating the project and there's no built-in support for recursively packing an entire directory.
 In other words, if files were changed in one of the packed folders, you had to update the project manually using the GUI.

 We offer an alternative.
 You can use `generate-evb` in your node build script, to pack an entire directory structure.
 To update the project file, you just re-run your build script.
 You can also wrap your code in a `gulp`/`grunt` task if you